An alternative to WeTransfer (based on Outlook and OneDrive) for sharing large files

 Automatically redirect large file exchanges to OneDrive?

-It is very simple: Attach2Cloud is an Outlook add-in allowing Outlook users to attach files up to 15 GB per file (and soon 100 GB per file) (1) to their emails and to upload Outlook attachments to OneDrive automatically or semi-automatically, if needed, according to optional rules based on file size, type, etc.
+It is very simple: Attach2Cloud is an Outlook add-in allowing Outlook users to attach files up to 100 GB per file (1) to their emails and to upload Outlook attachments to OneDrive automatically or semi-automatically, if needed, according to optional rules based on file size, type, etc.

 With Attach2Cloud, Outlook users simply attach their large files to their emails, with no limit neither on the maximum email size nor on the number of its attachments.
 Their files are then automatically uploaded to OneDrive, shared with the email recipients and replaced by OneDrive shortcuts when the email is sent.